 - Computer Science: Data science and computer science are very closely intertwined.
 One cannot exist without the other.
 Computer science is the study of computation at a fundamental level.

 - Mechatronics engineering: Modern mechanical devices rely heavily on electronic interfaces.
-For example, newer cars are dependent on commands received from on board computers to function properly.
+For example, newer cars are dependent on commands received from onboard computers to function properly.
 Therefore, there is an increasing demand for people who understand the complex relationship between computation, electronics, and mechanical devices.

-- Web Design: A contrast from the other names mentioned on this list, web design is a more artistic career path for those with robust creativity.
+- Web Design: A contrast to the other names mentioned on this list, web design is a more artistic career path for those with robust creativity.
 Making websites appealing to visitors is at the core of this subfield and will require knowledge of design, artistry, digital editing, and even content writing.

 Once completing a bachelor’s degree, many students studying tech will go on to pursue a master’s degree.
 A master’s degree is usually less structured than a bachelor’s and different universities will offer different paths to completing one.
-The three most common paths are course-based, research-based, and project-based.

-- A course-based master’s degree, as the name implies, would consist of strictly course work building on the knowledge gained in your undergrad.
+- A course-based master’s degree, as the name implies, would consist of strictly coursework building on the knowledge gained in your undergrad.

-- A research-based master’s degree would consist of blended course work and research that takes up several semesters.
+- A research-based master’s degree would consist of blended coursework and research that takes up several semesters.
 A typical scenario would be assisting professors in your program with conducting research projects.
 This would involve experimentation, writing proposals, and presenting findings.

 - A project-based program would involve collaborating with a large corporation and assisting them in either developing a new product or resolving an issue they currently have.
 These types of master’s are often the most popular as they provide opportunities to make connections in the corporate world that could eventually lead to employment.
 Most universities in today’s day and age also offer online/hybrid learning options for those currently employed.